Staghorn Fern: How To Grow And Care For Platyceriums

 From the center of the large, textured basal fronds emerges a stalk filled with firm antler-shaped fronds.
 This is the Platycerium ridleyi, a popular staghorn fern from Thailand.
 This rain forest plant is mostly extinct at this point, but can still be found occasionally for sale to collectors from Thailand.
 Its natural habitats have long since been lost.
 These can also be difficult to grow at home, but are still widely sought by collectors.

 Platycerium stemaria, ‘Triangle Staghorn Fern’

-African in origin, the triangle staghorn fern tends to fork its draping leaves like inverted Y’s, creating the visual appearance of long triangles.
-Its upper shield leaves are wavy at the tips and are tall and wide.
+African in origin, this staghorn fern variety forks its draping leaves like inverted Y’s, creating the visual appearance of long triangles.
+Its upper basal fronds are wavy at the tips and tall and wide.
 Spore patches appear in a chevron-shape at the central V of sporing leaves.
 Some cultivars are extremely dark green, but most are a mid-range green.